MattSturgeon/com.valvesoftware.Steam.Utility.steamtinkerlaunch/README.md

 2. Click "Properties" on any game you enabled Steam Tinker Launch for, select "Compatibilty", and uncheck "Force the use of a specific compatibility tool".

 3. Run `flatpak remote-delete --user flathub`.
 This will remove the Flathub remote from the user.

+# Credits

+@frostworx - glorious Steam Tinker Launch creator
+@TheEvilSkeleton - initial creation of the flatpak files for the project